pjfichet/tintin-mume/README.md

 ```
 ga: get all corpse
 gc: get all.coins all.corpse
-gm: gc; get all.coin all.corpse
+gm: gc; get all.metal all.corpse
 gf: get all (from floor)
 gl: look in corpse
 gL: look in 1 through 9 corpse.